A Guide To Eco-Friendly Tech

 In this round-up, I’ve only focused on hardware.
 That’s partly because I would be here all day explaining every single piece of software I use if I was to include it here, but also because the impact of software is practically hidden from view.
 That being said, everything we do online has a carbon impact.
 Even sending a single email will add carbon into our atmosphere.
 It’s why sustainable data centres and carbon offsetting for social media exist.
 It feels difficult to simply rationalise that typing this here is creating a negative impact on the environment (although I do try to mitigate this by being with a renewable energy provider, and using a renewable hosting company), so it makes sense that much of the tech industry has removed itself from its obligations to people and planet until now.

 Finally, let’s talk about a more philosophical point: that tech is removing us from the ‘real world’.
 This is a worry that originally occurred to me years ago, but one that I quietly tucked away.
 Years ago, when I first tried on an Oculus Rift, the number one thing I wanted to do was travel the world (and I did, for 10 whole minutes, before feeling like I was going to throw up).
-Then came the Metaverse, and honestly, I dismissed it out of hand (who didn’t?!).
-But now, this same worry has returned, with the boom in AI, and also the launch of the Apple Vision Pro.
-And while these sensory-encompassing tools do physically and mentally distance us from the planet around us, I do trust that users will know this and know the different between life online and IRL.
-But it’s the bias that’s programmed into these machines that really needs addressing – consider, who is funding this tech?
-What is their aim?
-Where is the training data sourced from?
+Then came the Metaverse, and honestly, I dismissed it out of hand (who didn’t?!)
+But the question is: do these sensory-encompassing tools physically and mentally distance us from the planet around us?
+And with the rise of AI, are we supporting an unethical use of data?
 And how do these products, designed in the Global North, and built in the Global South, really create global equality?
 Joycelyn Longdon’s musings on this are well worth exploring.

 What do you think?
-Rate my setup in the comments (be kind!) and let me know your thoughts on the wider ideas explored around sustainability and tech!
+Let me know your thoughts on my setup or the wider ideas explored here!